-Instead of repairing an entire septic tank system, when your septic tank encounters damages or defects, it’s often best to perform localized repairs for cost-saving efficiency.
-Common damages or defects that can occur to your septic tank system include leaks, clogs, and overflows, in times when there’s exterior waste blocking drains, there’s not enough water in the system to remove waste, or there’s too much water in the system, causing an overflow.
-If and when your septic tank system does encounter a damage, don’t give up on it just yet – as most of our maintenance have been proven to reverse any damages and prolong the lifespan of your septic tank system, saving you money and increasing long-term usage!
+Instead of repairing your entire septic tank system, when your tank encounters damages or defects, it’s often best to perform localized repairs for cost-saving efficiency.
+Common damages or defects that can occur to your setup include leaks, clogs, and overflows, in times when there’s exterior waste blocking drains, there’s not enough water in the unit to remove waste, or there’s too much water in the system, causing an overflow.
+If and when you encounter certain damages, don’t give up on it just yet – as most of our maintenance visits have been proven to reverse any damages and prolong the lifespan of your septic tank system, saving you money and increasing long-term usage!

 If you begin to notice an odor problem in or around the area where your septic tank is located, there might be a loose pipe or a connectivity issue that needs to be addressed.
 Foul odors are usually the result of scum or waste and their contents lightly seeping through to the surface.
 Any discoloration in the surrounding area as well can also be a sign that a minor leak is present or the waste that is exposed is damaging the nearby land.
 Removing odors is simple, however, and can usually be done by repairing any damages, holes, leaks, or cracks in the septic system that are obvious and exposing the scum to the surface and resulting in the odor.

-The connectivity of your septic tank is also important because without the correct adjustments and connections, your septic tank could easily leak or spill too much water from its system, leaving behind dry or exposed scum that has the potential to build up, cause foul odors, or prevent the rest of your septic system from operating properly.
+The connectivity of piping from your tank to your home is also important because without the correct adjustments and connections, your septic tank could easily leak or spill too much water from its system, leaving behind dry or exposed scum that has the potential to build up, cause foul odors, or prevent the rest of your septic system from operating properly.